ky2710/javascript-allonge-six/myAllonge/markdown/main_2_objects.md

 > We've built something with hidden internal state and "methods," all without needing special `def` or `private` keywords.
 Mind you, we haven't included all sorts of complicated mechanisms to support inheritance, mixins, and other opportunities for debating the nature of the One True Object-Oriented Style on the Internet.
 >
 > Then again, the key lesson experienced programmers repeat--although it often falls on deaf ears--is [Composition instead of Inheritance](http://www.c2.com/cgi/wiki?CompositionInsteadOfInheritance).
 So maybe we aren't missing much.

-[^length]: Yes, there's another way to track the size of the array, but we don't need it to demonstrate encapsulation and hiding of state.

 ## Composition and Extension
 ### composition